Counter depression & stress, burn calories, boost moods, the brain & immune system, sleep better, soothe inflammation & aches + more!

 If you’re struggling with breakouts on your face, chest or back, try regular baths two to three times a week with DETOX BATHSALTS.
 You may notice an immediate improvement, or it may take four to six weeks as the skin’s cellular renewal processes take about that length of time.

 DETOX BATHSALTS contain purifying botanicals that are also traditionally used in Europe to support the circulation & lymphatic system & counteract cellulite, including juniper, cypress, rosemary & bitter orange leaves.
 Enjoy DETOX TEA with your bath, or throughout the day.

 Dry skin can benefit from a bath, but the water should be comfortably warm, not ultra-hot in that case.
-Also add 1-2 teaspoons of BATH, BODY & MASSAGE OIL in addition to the BATHSALTS.
+Also add 1-2 teaspoons of bath, body & massage oil in addition to the BATHSALTS.
 Together, the salts & the oil will benefit the skin.
-Our HEAVEN BATHSALTS & HEAVEN BATH, BODY & MASSAGE OIL, as well as BLISS BATHSALTS & BLISS BATH, BODY & MASSAGE OIL contain an abundance of nourishing, skin-loving botanicals.
+Our HEAVEN BATHSALTS & BLISS BATHSALTS contain an abundance of nourishing, skin-loving botanicals.

 - ease aches, pains & inflammation